mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/ibm-partnership.md

 ## 2 What Does the Mendix–IBM Partnership Offer?

 To accelerate development, IBM Cloud delivers a broad range of PaaS services that are accessible from the IBM Cloud Catalog.
-For example, IBM offers services for Watson cognitive access, data management, mobile , CI/CD toolchain , and starter apps.
+For example, IBM offers Watson cognitive services as well as services for data management, mobile , CI/CD toolchain , and starter apps.

 Mendix is the best equipped platform to make these services accessible to a broader group of developers.